Ivey extends order, urges mask use, but no new restrictions in Alabama

-The governor also seemed to acknowledge that the current order isn't being universally followed, and she said she has no plans to issue an order to require people to wear face coverings.
+The governor also acknowledged the current order isn't being universally followed but said she has no plans to issue an order to require people to wear face coverings.

 “Folks are not following the restrictions we've offered,” Ivey said.